Tandy 3000: Description

 The Tandy 3000 is functionally a clone of the IBM PC-AT, the first PC by a major manufacturer using the fully 16-bit Intel 286 processor.
 As such, it departed from Tandy's two previous PC workalikes (the Tandy 2000 in 1983 and the Tandy 1000 in 1985) in that it was built without proprietary technology.
 The motherboard contains no built-in circuitry for its disk controller or video display.
 Owners could outfit the computer, and upgrade it, with standard PC components sold by Tandy or available from third-party suppliers.
 Since the hardware is industry-standard throughout, there were no compatibility issues such as there were with the previous models 2000 and 1000.
 More accurately, any compatibility troubles that might arise were no fault of the computer, but rather, any third-party hardware installed or with the AT architecture upon which the computer was engineered.

 The operating system was an extra-cost item; the purchaser could choose MS-DOS 3.2 or Xenix V. Xenix and the extra memory it demanded was expensive but permitted up to six remote terminals to run programs on a single Tandy 3000 simultaneously.
-Microsoft's BASIC interpreter, bundled with Tandy's Deskmate productivity suite, was offered at extra cost.
+Microsoft BASIC, bundled with Tandy's DeskMate productivity suite, was offered at extra cost.
 Digital Research's CP/M-86 was an option available from other software vendors.
-Later, others available for generic AT clones such as the Tandy 3000 included IBM's PC DOS, Digital Research's DR-DOS and GEM, and 16-bit versions of Microsoft's Windows (up to version 3.x).
+Later, others available for generic AT clones such as the Tandy 3000 included IBM's PC DOS, Digital Research's DR-DOS and GEM, and 16-bit versions of Microsoft Windows (up to version 3.x).
 Still later IBM's graphical multitasking OS/2 was an option for machines equipped with enough memory and capable graphics display hardware.

 Base memory was 512 KB, expandable to 640 KB on the motherboard.
 RAM was expandable to a maximum of 12 MB using cards in the expansion slots.

 The Tandy 3000 has ten expansion slots: seven 16-bit AT compatible, two 8-bit XT compatible, and one half-size XT slot dedicated to the included serial/parallel card.
-After the disk controller card and the video card are installed six slots are available for expansion, which is one more than the PC-AT offers.
+After the disk controller card and the video card are installed, six additional expansion slots are available, which is one more than the PC-AT offers.
 On the other hand, the Tandy computer lacks the AT's locking keyswitch for operational security.